number A B C D E F G H

 Also see PSTN.

-bullet Powerline Network
+collapse/expand Powerline Network

 • A network technology that uses powerline as physical medium to connect computers and devices.
 It occupies higher frequencies in the powerline spectrum, so it doesn't interfere with electric currents.